8 Reasons to Visit South Devon

 2. History and Heritage

-Tucked away in a valley beneath Dartmoor, Buckfast Abbey forms part of an active Benedictine monastery which has been in existence since 1018.
+Tucked away in a valley beneath Dartmoor, Buckfast Abbey forms part of an active Benedictine monastery.
+It has been in existence since 1018.
 The Abbey is self-supporting, with a farm which as well as growing vegetables, keeps bees, pigs and cattle.
-The Abbey shop sells wine, honey, beeswax, fudge and other items made by religious communities throughout the world.
+The Abbey shop sells wine, honey, beeswax, fudge and other items.
+These are all made by religious communities throughout the world.

-Powderham Castle is home to the Earl of Devon and his family with centuries of stories to discover and acres of deer park to enjoy.
+Powderham Castle is home to the Earl of Devon and his family.
+There’s centuries of stories to discover and acres of deer park to enjoy.
 Tours of the castle run from Sun-Fri.

 Reputed to be one of the most haunted castle in England, the ruins of Berry Pomeroy Castle date back to the 15th century and have the dramatic backdrop of heavy, eerie woodland.